-Dr Victoria Williamson is an authority on the psychology of music; how music is processed by the brain and the ways in which music impacts on our minds and behavours.
+Dr Victoria Williamson is an authority on the psychology of music; how music is processed by the brain and the ways in which music impacts on our minds and behaviours.

-She is a Vice Chancellor’s Fellow researcher and lecturer in Music at the University of Sheffield (UK) and author of ‘You Are The Music’ (Icon Books).
+She is a Lecturer in Music Psychology at the University of Sheffield (UK) and author of ‘You Are The Music’ (Icon Books).

 After my PhD I won an ESRC Fellowship to move to Goldsmiths, University of London where I studied memory function in congenital amusia (tone deafness).
 I also managed a British Academy grant entitled “What causes earworms?”